Check out the 20 best things to do in Uptown Charlotte, NC ... don't visit the Queen City without adding these fun activities to your bucket list!

 - Mint Museum of Craft and Design - The Mint is home to an important craft and design collection, as well as American, contemporary, and European art.

-- Wells Fargo History Museum - Learn about the history of gold mining in North Carolina and see a rare 19th century Concord stagecoach at this museum.
+- Wells Fargo History Museum (CLOSED) - Learn about the history of gold mining in North Carolina and see a rare 19th century Concord stagecoach at this museum.

 Check out the Funky Firebird Statue